julian-millan/julian-millan.github.io/index.md

 ![Zackory Erickskon](assets/images/Zackory_pr2.jpg)

+**I am looking for 1 PhD student to join our research group in Fall 2025**.
+If you are a recently admitted CMU PhD student, please email me! zackory@cmu.edu

 I am a tenure-track Assistant Professor in [The Robotics Institute](https://www.ri.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu), where I lead the [Robotic Caregiving and Human Interaction (RCHI) Lab](https://rchi-lab.github.io).
 My research focuses on developing new robot learning, mobile manipulation, and sensing methods, with applications in physical human-robot interaction and healthcare.